-Director of Graduate Programs (DGP) for Ph.D. in TELS

-Phone: 919-513-7669 Fax: 919-513-1687 jtdecuir@ncsu.edu
+Director of Graduate Programs (DGP) for Ph.D. in TELS Phone: 919-513-2590 Fax: 919-513-1687 mmmanfra@ncsu.edu

-Dr. DeCuir-Gunby is the department's liaison to the College of Education and the University Graduate School and helps coordinate flow of information among faculty, students, and administration.
+Dr. Meghan Manfra is the department's liaison to the College of Education and the University Graduate School and helps coordinate flow of information among faculty, students, and administration.
 She oversees the application and admittance process.
-Dr. DeCuir-Gunby has to approve and sign all official paperwork related to a student's education (e.g., Plan of Work, Request for Preliminary or Final Examination, Termination of a Student's Program).
+Dr. Manfra has to approve and sign all official paperwork related to a student's education (e.g., Plan of Work, Request for Preliminary or Final Examination, Termination of a Student's Program).